 Brittany Morse grew up in Newton, Massachusetts, where a large Unitarian Universalist congregation helped raise her.
 Brittany is an experienced elementary educator, school leader, and graduate school professor.
 She holds a B.A. in Psychology from Wesleyan University and an M. Ed. in Elementary Education from Boston College.

-Brittany lives in the Uptown neighborhood of Chicago with her husband, Nick (who grew up in Evanston), and two young children, Nolan and Sienna.
+Brittany lives in Evanston with her husband, Nick (who grew up in Evanston), and two children, Nolan and Sienna.
 Brittany loves watching children learn, play, and explore – spiritually, socially, and academically.
-In her down time, Brittany enjoys yoga, biking, swimming, cats, and spending time outdoors with family and friends.
+In her down time, Brittany enjoys running, swimming, cats, and spending time outdoors with family and friends.